The Ultimate Earl Grey Milk Tea (Rich Cold Brew Method)

 Can You Cold Brew Earl Grey Milk Tea?

-I’ve also brewed tea in hot milk, then letting it cold brew overnight in the fridge.
-This way is also delicious (and how you brew royal milk tea) but it gives an evaporated milk flavor to it which I like in royal milk tea, but not in Earl Grey milk tea.
+I’ve also brewed tea in hot milk, then let it cold brew overnight in the fridge.
+This way is also delicious (and how you brew royal milk tea), but it gives an evaporated milk flavor to it, which I like in royal milk tea, but not in Earl Grey milk tea.

 With the method in this recipe, you get a delicious, strong, and creamy milk tea that’s sooooo addictive and easy!